-While it might be a challenge to find great joy in running on a cold and cloudy day, a simple shift in attitude can make all the difference.
+While it might be a challenge to find great joy in running early in the morning or on a rainy day, a simple shift in attitude can make all the difference.
 Instead of something you have to do, work on thinking of running as something you get to do.
 On days when running feels more like a slog, consider recruiting a running buddy who makes you laugh or trying a new route you’ve been excited about.

-Evaluate your inner narrative.
 We are often so busy that we lose touch with what is going on in our own heads.
-Especially this time of year, negative thoughts abound: “I hate running in the cold,” “I’m so out of shape,” “I’ll never reach my goals this season.
+During the winter months, negative thoughts abound: “I hate running in the dark,” “I’m so out of shape,” “I’ll never reach my goals this season.
 I might as well stay inside.”

 The first step to flipping that script is to identify the type of self-talk that is going through your head.
 If you find that your inner narrative is negative or self-critical, it can be helpful to become more purposeful about the mental chatter you entertain.